Oakton Street Project

 Skokie, IL 60076

 This meeting featured the opportunity to learn about upcoming modifications directly from the project team.
-If you have questions about the public information meeting or would like to submit comments or questions about the project, please contact Jennifer Palma Skrebo at OaktonStImprovements@gmail.com.
+If you have questions about the project, please contact Jennifer Palma Skrebo at OaktonStImprovements@gmail.com.

 For media inquiries, please contact Natalia Derevyanny at Natalia.Derevyanny@cookcountyil.gov.